nuejs/nue/packages/nuejs.org/blog/perfect-web-framework/index.md

 ## Consistent MPA+SPA experience `UX` { #ux }

 All areas of your website should offer a consistently great user experience.
 This includes your content-heavy areas like the documentation and blog, the customer-facing app, and your internal admin dashboard.

 The same "motherf**king" performance levels and the same pixel-perfect look and feel.
-And with a seamless "turbo" linking between your multi-page and single-page apps.
+And with a seamless "turbo" linking between your multipage and single-page apps.

 [.problem]
-  Current frameworks lack a hybrid multi-page/single-page application development model.
+  Current frameworks lack a hybrid multipage/single-page application development model.
 You end up mixing services and domain names.
-Say Astro for marketing pages, **Nuxt** for documentation, **Medium** for blog, and Vite for the SAAS app.
+Say Astro for marketing pages, **Nuxt** for documentation, **Medium** for blog, and Vite for the SaaS app.
 It's impossible to offer a uniform design, performance, and user experience across the board.

 ## Instant development loop `DX` { #devloop }

 A perfect framework should show a live preview of your change after you save a file.
 Be it content, styling, layout, server component, or client-side reactive component — you should see the change immediately.
 And if you make a mistake, the framework will tell you exactly what went wrong.

 This kind of *universal hot-reloading* offers a true WYSIWYG experience for content producers, designers, and developers.
 Instant development loop gives a significant boost to your daily productivity.